justinian/dice/README.md

 func Roll(desc string) (fmt.Stringer, error)
 ```

-The `desc` argument takes any string that matches the formats above and rolls correctly.
-The result is
+The `desc` argument takes any string that matches the formats above and rolls
-returned as a `fmt.Stringer` for simple printing, but also contains different information based on the
+correctly.
+The result is returned as a `RollResult` (which is a `fmt.Stringer`
+for simple printing, but also contains different information based on the type
-type of roll.
+of roll).
 See the individual roll styles for their result structures.